drupalprojects/scrollbar/README.txt

 Installation:
 -------------

-A) Donwload the module and extract it to the modules directory.
+A) Download the module and extract it to the modules directory.
 B) Go to the jScrollPane download page at http://jscrollpane.kelvinluck.com/index.html#download

 UPDATE: You can download all the required and complementary files from my github repo at https://github.com/tplcom/jscrollpane/archive/master.zip and upload them into libraries/jscrollpane folder (see below).

+libraries should be at the root level of your Drupal installation.

 [Required files]